zhou877/CIBMTR-EfficientNetV2/README.md

 **Modeling**

-I optimized model architecture by tuning hidden layers, filter counts,and dropout rates.
+I optimized model architecture by tuning hidden layers, filter counts, and dropout rates.
 During the optimization phase, I initially introduced dropout layers to mitigate overfitting.
 However, after analyzing the training dynamics, I noticed that dropout was hindering the model's ability to learn comlpex pattens, resulting in suboptimal performance.
 Through a series of ablation experiments, I systematically removed dropout layers and observed a significant improvement in model performance, with AUC reaching 0.99.
 This experimence taught me the importance of tailoring regularization strategies to specific tasks and datasets.

 ![image](https://github.com/user-attachments/assets/13732aa4-c7b9-4553-a1e0-b91995c8e153)